 Twin bedroom with 2 single beds .

-On the second floor there is the master bedroom with super kingsize bed, sofa and spectacular sea views and main bathroom with bath, shower and WC
+On the second floor there is the master bedroom with super kingsize bed, sofa and spectacular sea views and main bathroom with bath, shower, wash hand basin and WC.

 On the third floor is a bright loft with double bed, velux windows and another spectacular sea view (please note some restricted head room)